PasinduChandrasiri/bid_evaluation_tool_young_protege_2025_ieee/README.md

 ## 👤 Author

-Built and maintained by a passionate developer team dedicated to simplifying construction procurement in Sri Lanka.
+Built and maintained by a Pasindu Chandrasiri LinkedIn[www.linkedin.com/in/pasinduchandrasiri]

 ---